Paris Roubaix is a race that attracts me because it doesn’t follow the tarmac.

 ‘Hell of the North’

-For the initial kilometres of the race there is rolling tarmac where the teams work to keep their top riders out of trouble before all goes quiet when the race hits the first kopfsteinpflaster at Troisvilles – then the race explodes – dirt clouds envelope the air (wet or dry), bikes rattle angrily and screams ring out!
-Later the win hopefuls will be sitting close to their team members as they hit the Arenberg hoping to stay out of trouble and be well positioned because many a Paris Roubaix has been lost on this infamous stretch of pave.
+For the initial kilometres of the race there is rolling tarmac where the teams work to keep their top riders out of trouble before all goes quiet until the race hits the first kopfsteinpflaster at Troisvilles – then the race explodes – dirt clouds envelope the air (wet or dry), bikes rattle angrily and screams ring out!
+The win hopefuls will be sitting close to their team members as they hit the Arenberg they will hope to stay out of trouble and be well positioned because many a Paris Roubaix has been lost on this infamous stretch of pave.
 The real sort for the win is made at the Carrefour d’Arbre pave section before the run into the Velodrome in Roubaix.
 The original wooden track was burnt by the occupying Kaiser’s army in World War One for firewood and now it’s concrete.

-Paris Roubaix is the most visceral race on the cycle race programme and it is of course a monument of cycling and not just a ‘classic’.
+Paris Roubaix is the most visceral race on the cycle race programme and it is of course a ‘monument’ of cycling.

 My Roubaix Rides